Johor: Biodiversity

 The jungles of Johor host a diverse array of plant and animal species, with an estimated 950 vertebrates species, comprising 200 mammals, 600 birds and 150 reptiles, along with 2,080 invertebrate species.
 The Endau-Rompin National Park is the largest national park in the state, covering an area of 48905 hectare in northern Johor; its name comes from the Endau and Rompin rivers that flow through the park.
 There are two entry points for the park, one through Peta with an area of 19562 hectare (about 40% of the total area) with entrance from Kahang in the Mersing District and the other at Kampung Selai with an area of 29343 hectare (about 60% of the total area) with entrance from Bekok in Segamat District.
 Destinations in Peta including the Buaya Sangkut Waterfalls, Upeh Guling Waterfalls, Air Biru Lake, Janing Barat, Nature Education and Research Centre (NERC), Kuala Jasin and Peta indigenous village, while in Selai the area is mostly for hiking and jungle trekking.
-Some iconic mammal species inside the national park include the Asian elephant, clouded leopard, Malayan sun bear, Malayan tapir and Malayan tiger.
+Some mammal species found in the park include the Asian elephant, clouded leopard, Malayan sun bear, Malayan tapir and Malayan tiger.